volusion/element/content/tutorials/product-landing-page.md

 ![Local Block with Variants](localBlockWithVariants.png)

-When you change the Color and Size values you will see the price change to reflect the price of the selected variant.
-Do _not_ press "Add to Cart", `pubSub` is not supported locally, and the block needs to be loaded within a theme to have access to the [cart events](/references/cart-events).
+When you change the "Color" and "Size" values, you will see the price change to reflect the price of the selected variant.
+Do _not_ press "Add to Cart;" `pubSub` is not supported locally, and the block needs to be loaded within a theme to have access to the [cart events](/references/cart-events).

 ### Update Your Block

-Now that we're done testing locally, stop your server and run these commands in your terminal to build the and update the block:
+Now that we're done testing locally, stop your server and run these commands in your terminal to build and update the block:

 ```shell
 npm run build